GriffithUniLibrary/redcap-intro-superseded/content/0-start.md

 - **Instrument:** An instrument is how data gets captured into REDCap.
 They can either be forms (for researchers to complete inside of REDCap) or surveys (for participants to complete on their own devices).
 - **Type:** The type may either be classic or modern.
 This category doesn’t change and is irrelevant.
 - **Status:** Can be in development (the wrench symbol) or production (the green tick).
 Once a project is in production, it can also be set to inactive and archived statuses.

-### New Project

-Creates a new project.

-### Help & FAQ

-REDCap has an extensive, searchable help section built in.
-We encourage you to use it frequently.

-### Send-It

-Send-It is a secure file transfer application for sending recipients files up to 35 MB in size.
-We won’t be looking at it in this session.

-### Messenger

-REDCap includes a feature that allows you to send messages to your project collaborators within the web app.
-This could be useful where you want to keep conversations about your project in the same place as the project itself.
-We won’t be looking at it in this session.

-### My Profile

-You can set preferences relating to name, email address and regional number formats here.